Ghooosstt/docker-IdentityIQ/README.md

 If you want to change the IdentityIQ version or change the patch version, you must edit the **.env** file with the new version, remove the current containers using `docker-compose down`, remove the image **docker-identityiq_tomcat** using `docker image rm docker-identityiq_tomcat`, clean the old volumes using `docker volume prune` then rebuild the iiq-tomcat image and recreate the containers using `docker-compose up`.

-**BE CAREFUL, this action will delete your containers and all the data they contain.**
+**WARNING, this action will delete your containers and all the data they contain.**

 # Ressources